nicollaslopes/cybersec-notes/web_hacking/http_desync_request_smuggling.md

 That way we are adding a prefix to the request from another user who is accessing the website.
 This will work when the Load Balancer ignores the `Transfer-Encoding`, prioritizing the `Content-Length`, and the back-end prioritizes the `Transfer-Encoding`.
 We then have a `CL.TE`.

-Existem algumas formas em determinados cenarios para que o load balancer ignore o transfer-enconding para que o backend o receba.
+Existem algumas formas em determinados cenarios para que o load balancer ignore o transfer-encoding para que o backend o receba.
 Por ex:

-* colocando um espaco antes do transfer-encondig
+* colocando um espaco antes do transfer-encoding
 * colocar um espaco a mais antes do chunked
 * colocar um caractere especial antes do chunked